Explore solutions built for your industry

 Table of handwashing types, purposes and methods for food service workers.

-HACCP Team members will need to research the level of handwashing needed to prevent the spread of microorganisms in order to set Critical Limits for microorganisms of concern for their particular products, for example dairy and seafood may require higher levels of sanitization depending on the products.
+HACCP Team members will need to research the level of handwashing needed to prevent the spread of microorganisms to set Critical Limits for microorganisms of concern for their particular products.
+For example dairy and seafood may require higher levels of sanitization depending on the products.
 Here the science is very important.
 The science need not include laboratory testing of workers hands to determine how well they comply with procedures.
 It will likely include a search of best practices for a particular operation.
-And if environmental factors other than those that determine best practices exist, they will need to be taken into account when limits are set.
+If environmental factors other than those that determine best practices exist, they will need to be taken into account when limits are set.

-Of course worker hand cleanliness is important but not the only potential hazard.
-Critical Limits are set to insure that all identified biological, physical, or chemical hazards are addressed, each CCP will have at least one Critical Limit.
-In many cases the Critical Limit is set by regulations or scientific data.
+Of course, worker hand cleanliness is important but not the only potential hazard.
+Critical Limits are set to ensure that all identified biological, physical, or chemical hazards are addressed, each Critical Control Point (CCP) will have at least one Critical Limit.
+In many cases, the Critical Limit is set by regulations or scientific data.

-The University of Florida offers some questions the HACCP Team may consider.
+The University of Florida offers some tips for the food safety HACCP Team to consider.

 • How are Control Limits identified?